-From an investment perspective, midstream energy and infrastructure provided hedges to inflation as expected with real estate decreasing markedly for the first time since the Global Financial Crisis (GFC).
-From a profit and loss perspective, the total fund increased by \$235 million in market value mainly due to a rebound in public equities.

-The strategic asset allocation that went into effect July 1, 2021 continues to diversify the portfolio over the long-term with all major asset class groupings now defined by 'beta group' for risk management purposes.
-High Yield and Midstream Energy were terminated by the end of the fiscal year.
+From an investment perspective, infrastructure and private debt provided hedges to inflation while public equities rallied, earning nearly 20%.
+From a profit and loss perspective, the total fund increased by \$292 million.
+The strategic asset allocation that went into effect July 1, 2021 continues to diversify the portfolio over the long-term with all major asset class groupings continuing to be defined by their respective 'beta group' for risk management purposes.

-The System generated a net return of 9.54% and outperformed its policy benchmark by 0.80% in fiscal year 2023, as reported by its custodian Northern Trust.
-The System outperformed its assumed rate of return by 2.79% and, across longer investment horizons, also outperformed its assumed rate of return and policy benchmark.
+The System generated a net return of 10.4% and outperformed its policy benchmark by 0.50% in Fiscal Year 2024, as reported by its custodian Northern Trust.
+The System outperformed its assumed rate of return by 3.5% and, across longer investment horizons, also outperformed its assumed rate of return and policy benchmark.